Calcipotriene and Betamethasone

 Use: Labeled Indications

-Foam: Treatment of plaque psoriasis in patients 18 years and older.
+Foam: Treatment of plaque psoriasis in children ≥12 years of age, adolescents, and adults

-Gel [Canadian product]: Treatment of mild to moderate plaque psoriasis of the body or moderate to severe psoriasis of the scalp in patients 18 years and older.
+Gel [Canadian product]: Treatment of mild to moderate plaque psoriasis of the body or moderate to severe psoriasis of the scalp in adults

-Ointment: Treatment of plaque psoriasis in patients 12 years and older.
+Ointment: Treatment of plaque psoriasis in children ≥12 years of age, adolescents, and adults

-Suspension: Treatment of plaque psoriasis of the scalp (patients 12 years and older) and body (adults).
+Suspension: Treatment of plaque psoriasis of the scalp and body in children ≥2 years of age, adolescents, and adults

 There are no contraindications listed within the manufacturer's labeling.